 - Short-range communication

-My colleague Chad Udell has already written about a number of these of affordances in a series of articles on this blog.
+My colleague Chad Udell has already written about several of affordances in a series of articles on this blog.

-If you need assistance in designing mobile learning activities please give us a call at Float.
+If you need help in designing mobile learning activities, please call us at Float.
 We’re here to help.

 Latest posts by Gary Woodill (see all)